Meatpacker JBS to seek damages from founders after Brazil shareholder vote

 SAO PAULO (Reuters) - Shareholders in JBS SA JBSS3.SA on Friday cleared the way for the Brazilian food processor to sue its own controlling stakeholders and certain former managers, a rare victory for shareholder activism in Latin America's largest economy.

-BNDESPar, the development bank’s investment arm which holds the JBS shares, did not immediately comment on the vote.
-Neither did JBS.
+BNDESPar, the development bank’s investment arm, which is JBS’s No. 2 shareholder with a 22% stake, declined to comment on the vote.
+JBS said it will comply with the shareholders’ decision, without elaborating.

-But its parent company, J&F Investimentos - which could be a target of the complaint approved on Friday - said the resolution passed solely thanks to BNDESPar, which had proposed it in the first place.
-BNDESPar had previously secured an arbitration court ruling barring J&F, JBS’ biggest shareholder, from voting on the resolution.
+J&F Investimentos, the biggest JBS shareholder, which would be a target of the complaint approved on Friday, said the resolution passed solely thanks to BNDESPar, which proposed it in the first place.
+Previously, BNDESPar secured an arbitration court ruling barring J&F from participating in today’s vote.

-BNDESPar, which has a 22% stake in JBS and is the second largest shareholder, has been trying to put the matter up for a shareholder vote since mid-2017.

-The state bank, which helped fund JBS’s expansion through a series of acquisitions, opted to push for the resolution after a plea-bargain deal exposed the bribery ring, which along with the Batista brothers implicated politicians, including former Brazilian President Michel Temer.

 Two sources familiar with approval of the resolution said some other minority shareholders had sought to split their vote, siding with BNDESPar in terms of suing JBS’s former managers but not J&F, since they are already pursuing the parent company in a separate arbitration proceeding.

-One of the sources also said that it would not be appropriate for a company to sue its own corporate parent - a recourse the person said should be reserved for shareholders.
+One of the sources said that it would be inappropriate for a company to sue its own corporate parent, a recourse reserved for shareholders.
+After today’s vote, however, JBS has the option of joining an ongoing arbitration against its parent, the person said, adding this would be the simplest course of action.

+A third source said lawsuits pitting a company against its own parent are rare but added that JBS now faces a 90-day deadline to figure out a way to do so.

+“Normally a company does not pursue it, and the burden falls on a minority shareholder,” the person said.

 Reporting by Ana Mano; Editing by Christian Plumb and Aurora Ellis